EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-vserver/gslb-vserver.md

 <b>serviceName</b>
 Name of the GSLB service for which to change the weight.

+<b>weight</b>
+Weight to assign to the GSLB service.
+Default value: 1
+Minimum value: 1
+Maximum value: 100

 <b>domainName</b>
 Domain name for which to change the time to live (TTL) and/or backup service IP address.

+<b>TTL</b>
+Time to live (TTL) for the domain.
+Minimum value: 1

+<b>backupIP</b>
+The IP address of the backup service for the specified domain name.
+Used when all the services bound to the domain are down, or when the backup chain of virtual servers is down.

+<b>cookieDomain</b>
+The cookie domain for the GSLB site.
+Used when inserting the GSLB site cookie in the HTTP response.

+<b>cookieTimeout</b>
+Timeout, in minutes, for the GSLB site cookie.

+<b>sitedomainTTL</b>
+TTL, in seconds, for all internally created site domains (created when a site prefix is configured on a GSLB service) that are associated with this virtual server.
+Default value: 3600
+Minimum value: 1

 <b>policyName</b>
 Name of the policy bound to the GSLB vserver.

+<b>priority</b>
+Priority.
+Minimum value: 1
+Maximum value: 2147483647

+<b>gotoPriorityExpression</b>
+Expression specifying the priority of the next policy which will get evaluated if the current policy rule evaluates to TRUE.
+	o	If gotoPriorityExpression is not present or if it is equal to END then the policy bank evaluation ends here o	Else if the gotoPriorityExpression is equal to NEXT then the next policy in the priority order is evaluated. o	Else gotoPriorityExpression is evaluated.
+The result of gotoPriorityExpression (which has to be a number) is processed as follows:
+		-	An UNDEF event is triggered if
+			.	gotoPriorityExpression cannot be evaluated
+			.	gotoPriorityExpression evaluates to number which is smaller than the maximum priority in the policy bank but is not same as any policy's priority
+			.	gotoPriorityExpression evaluates to a priority that is smaller than the current policy's priority
+		-	If the gotoPriorityExpression evaluates to the priority of the current policy then the next policy in the priority order is evaluated.
+		-	If the gotoPriorityExpression evaluates to the priority of a policy further ahead in the list then that policy will be evaluated next.
+		This field is applicable only to rewrite and responder policies.

+<b>type</b>
+Bind point to which to bind the policy.
+Possible values: REQUEST, RESPONSE